Skip to main content

 Reality

-An embedded operator can be fractional, interim, or full-time; the defining trait is operating integration, not employment status.
+An embedded operator can be fractional, interim, or full-time; the defining trait is how integrated they are in the work, not employment status.

 "It is another name for consultant."